 The Reme Halo is always turned on, releasing small amounts of ionized hydrogen peroxide even when your air handler isn’t running.
 This causes a buildup of plasma to be released when the air handler starts running.
 Some compare the smell to what it might smell like after it rains.
 However, some find the smell bothersome.

 There are two ways to deal with the smell.
 First, the Reme Halo has an adjustable shroud that controls the output level.
 If you notice the smell, your technician can adjust this setting for you.
 Secondly, you can run your thermostat in circulation mode.
-If your air is regularly circulating in your home, you are less likely to notice the smell.
+If the air is regularly circulating in your home, you are less likely to notice the smell.

 Conclusion: Which Product Should you Pick?